 What we still do not know

-• Whether the Federal Interior Ministry's consideration of banning Arab nationals from Lufthansa flights in September 1972 was formally rejected or simply never acted upon, and by whose decision.
+- Whether the Federal Interior Ministry’s consideration of banning Arab nationals from Lufthansa flights in September 1972 was formally rejected or simply never acted upon.

-• What the West German cabinet discussed in September and early October 1972 regarding a potential hijack-for-release scenario, given that the cabinet minutes from that period are either missing or described as unrevealing.
+- What the West German cabinet discussed in September and early October 1972 regarding a potential hijack-for-release scenario.

-• What the BND's communications with the PLO and Black September contained in the weeks before 29 October, and whether the Club de Berne logs from that period survive in any accessible archive.
+- What the BND’s communications with the PLO and Black September contained in the weeks before 29 October, and whether Club de Berne logs survive.

-• Whether the three surviving Munich attackers, during their eight weeks in Bavarian custody, gave any indication of expecting release rather than trial.
-The interrogation transcripts that might answer this have not been located.
+- Whether the three surviving Munich attackers, during their eight weeks in custody, gave any indication of expecting release rather than trial.

-• Whether Herbert Culmann's decision to defy government directives was entirely his own, taken under crisis pressure, or whether there was informal communication from any government actor encouraging him to proceed.
+- Whether Herbert Culmann’s decision to defy government directives was entirely his own, taken under crisis pressure, or encouraged by informal communication.

 Comments (0)